Isukapalli-Asritha/portfolio/README.md

 ## ✨ About Me

-- 🔧 Currently a Senior Software Engineer working on scalable systems at ServiceNow
+- 🔧 Currently a Senior Software Engineer working at ServiceNow
 - 💡 Passionate about engineering, system design, and leadership
 - 🧠 Ardent learner exploring ML, AI, and system design
 - 🌍 Based in India, open to global opportunities